 Attracting a diverse workforce

-Having a diverse workforce allows you to better connect with a diverse audience and build an equitable business among many other benefits.
+Having a diverse workforce can better help you to connect with a diverse audience and build an equitable business.
 Having thriving Employee Resource Groups shows prospective employees in that identity group that they would have organizational support for their career goals.
-Their focus on communication and shared growth provides an affirming environment for members of protected and underrepresented groups, increasing your value as an employer.
+Their focus on communication and shared growth can help provide an affirming environment for members of protected and underrepresented groups, increasing your value as an employer.